wireapp/wire-docs/src/how-to/install/configuration-options.rst

 Blocking creation of personal users, new teams
 --------------------------------------------------------------------------

 There are some unauthenticated end-points that allow arbitrary users on the open internet to do things like create a new team.
-This is desired in the cloud, and not an issue on many on-prem solutions (eg. all of those that are not exposed to the global IP address space).
-However, if you run an on-prem setup that is open to the world, you may want to block this.
+This is desired in the cloud, but if you run an on-prem setup that is open to the world, you may want to block this.

 Brig has a server option for this: